Adobe-Marketing-Cloud/target-experience-templates/readme.md

 8. [Top of page Ribbon](https://github.com/Adobe-Marketing-Cloud/target-experience-templates/tree/master/ribbon)

 ### Resources
-* [Demos] - coming soon
 * [Issues](https://github.com/Adobe-Marketing-Cloud/target-experience-templates/issues)

 This repository is a work in progress and feedback and contribution is most welcome!
+Note: banner templates may not be compatible with certain versions of Internet Explorer.

 -The Adobe Target Team